 My teenage years came and went, leaving me miraculously unscathed in terms of acne.
 I was lucky enough to never have a problem with breakouts.
 Recently though, as an adult, it seems my luck has run out.
 Around the same time every month, like clockwork, a few painful, underground breakouts crop up around my nose and chin.
 What's worse?
 They leave annoying red scars even after the pimple has cleared up.
 I don't understand, I'd think each morning when I noticed another red one appear as if out of nowhere.

 I have a bathroom brimming with beauty products for every ailment I could possibly imagine.
 That is, besides acne.
 I've dealt with dry skin, anti-aging treatments, issues with fine lines, dark circles—the works.
-But never acne.
+But somehow, never breakouts of this magnitude.
 So, I needed some help.
-I reached out to natural skincare founder (and former emergency physician) Sarah Villafranco, and she gave me a product that vanished my breakouts in less than 24 hours…
+I reached out to natural skincare founder (and former emergency physician) Sarah Villafranco, and she gave me a product that vanished my breakouts in less than 24 hours.

 A few weeks ago I woke up with an especially harrowing underground blemish around my nose.
 It hurt to talk or move my face, it was that bad.